dhyaneshm/wirbelsturm-rpm-kafka/README.md

 ## OS of the build server

-It is recommended to run the RPM script [kafka-rpm-.sh](kafka-rpm.sh) on a RHEL OS family machine.
+It is recommended to run the RPM script [kafka-rpm.sh](kafka-rpm.sh) on a RHEL OS family machine.

 ## Target operating systems